Environment

 PLANNING

-Obviously, you will be considering the size of your current post office and room for future growth; however, if you follow planning step 4 (estimate migration time) and run the full migration before the actual final migration, it is important to understand that this takes up additional space - at least temporarily until you determine it is safe to remove renamed directories.
+Obviously, you will be considering the size of your current post office and room for future growth; however, if you follow planning step 4 (estimate migration time) and run the full migration before the actual final migration, it is important to understand that this takes up additional space - at least temporarily until you determine it is safe to remove renamed directories.4.
+Estimate the time it might take to perform the migration and post migration steps.

 The full migration process will be copy over all of the backed up contents of your post office directory, which includes user and message databases.
 When you run the full migration process for the final time, it will rename the current OFUSER, OFMSG and other existing directories from the first run of the full migration, and will create those directories and copy their contents anew.
 See "Duplicate Directories and Files After Multiple Final (Full) Migration Jobs".